 With a background in Speech-Language Pathology, specializing in language and literacy, Erin has been a part of the AIM team since 2010.
 She is focused on developing programs that blend academic practice, hands-on learning, and a wide range of high-interest topics.
 Erin is also the Interim Assistant Head of School for the 2022-2023 school year, and the parent of a proud AIM Summer Camper!

 Lower School Summer Coordinator

 Devon is excited to be back as AIM’s Lower School Summer Coordinator!
-As an AIM Lower School teacher, Devon has been at the forefront of our school’s amazing transition to online instruction this spring.
+As AIM Lower School Dean and a Lower School teacher, Devon knows firsthand what makes students thrive in AIM’s unique program.
 The Summer Program is one of Devon’s favorite times of the year, and she is ready to take our Lower Schoolers AROUND THE WORLD this summer as each grade explores a different region of the globe.

 Middle School Summer Coordinator

 Wrapping up her fifth year as an AIM Middle School science teacher, Alicia was introduced to the AIM Wolf Pack through a partnership with the Philadelphia Zoo in 2014.
 She returned the following year for her student teaching experience and never looked back.
 Alicia has spent nearly two decades teaching learners of varying ages and abilities through her work with the Philadelphia Zoo, Camden New Jersey’s Adventure Aquarium and the YMCA.
 For the 2023-2024 school year, Alicia will continue to teach science as she takes on the new role of Middle Coordinator of Community & Culture.